d-a-v-i-d-w-r-i-g-h-t/horiseon-refactor/README.md

 Other page updates involved clean-up and organization of the HTML and CSS code.
 I fixed a broken navigation link, reordered CSS items to match the HTML, and consolidated various CSS selectors.
 I also added detailed comments to both the HTML and CSS files to clarify functionality.

 Notably, I learned that there are multiple ways to structure CSS tagging.
-Class IDs, elements such as "main" and "aside", or combinations of both can direct formatting of different components in the web page.
+Class IDs, elements such as "main" and "aside", and combinations of both can direct formatting of various components in the web page.
 I chose to add semantic elements and then remove superfluous Class IDs, but it is possible that one way or another might be the preferred standard for different developers or companies.

-At a minimum, your project README needs a title and a short description explaining the what, why, and how.
-What was your motivation?
-Why did you build this project?
-(Note: The answer is not "Because it was a homework assignment.")
-What problem does it solve?
-What did you learn?
-What makes your project stand out?

-Lastly, if your project is deployed, include a link to the deployed application here.

-If you're new to Markdown, read the GitHub guide on [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).

-If you need an example of a good README, check out [the VSCode repository](https://github.com/microsoft/vscode).
+I deployed the application on [GitHub](https://github.com/) [Pages](https://pages.github.com/), and it can be found [here](https://d-a-v-i-d-w-r-i-g-h-t.github.io/horiseon-refactor/).

 ## Installation